mvolkmann/blog/src/rust.md

     }
 }

-// Implementing the Sub trait enables using
+// Implementing the "Sub" trait enables using
-// the - operator to subtract Color instances. impl Sub for Color {
+// the "-" operator to subtract "Color" instances. impl Sub for Color {
     type Output = Self;